-EFND 705B Residency – Year Two (2)After completing your first year in the Ed.D program meet individually with your cognate advisor to design a schedule for cognate courses.
+EFND 705B Residency – Year Two (2)After completing your first year in the Ed.D program meet individually with your concentration advisor to design a schedule for concentration courses.
 Also meet in classes, participate in a research workshop and attend other residency activities.

 EFND 705C Residency – Year Three (2) After completing two years in the Ed.D. program.

 EFND 706 Christian World View for Educators (3) Provides essential understandings and competencies regarding the biblically inspired role of Christians in education with a particular focus on Regent University’s mission to equip Christian leaders to impact the world for Christ.
 A foundation is laid in this course for investigating and interpreting other world views.